akkornel/syncrepl/docs/gotchas.rst

 to a number of areas where I get behavior that is not what I expect, even though Syncrepl is doing exactly what it is supposed to do.

-.. [#f1] Source: Me; the LDAP admins of Stanford University IT, including Linda Laubenheimer and Adam Lewenberg; and others.
+.. [#f1] Source: Me; the LDAP admins of Stanford University IT's Authentication and Collaboration Solutions group, including Linda Laubenheimer and Adam Lewenberg; and others.

 In this document, I plan on covering some of the weirdnesses I have discovered when dealing with Syncrepl.